tedneward/Azgaarnoth/Creatures/Hobgoblin.md

 #### Description
 Hobgoblin Bladebearers are the solitary, legendary warriors of the hobgoblin species, spending hours in solitary training and meditation around nothing but combat and the mastery of the form.
 When pressed, they can use crossbows for ranged combat, but would much prefer to engage with their blades--and most of all against what appears to be the most skilled of the opponents facing them.

+Among the [Tragedian United Hordes](/Nations/Tragekia.md), Bladebearers are known to participate and be members of the various [Dueling Colleges](/Organizations/DuelingColleges.md) there.
+Some will occasionally wander into [Liria](/Nations/Liria.md) in similar pursuit, though often meet with high amounts of distrust and unease, particularly if (when) they win.

+---

 ## Devastator
 *Medium humanoid (goblinoid), lawful evil*